owlstead/RNG-BC/README.md

 Simply by combining the comparison and random number generation it is easy to significantly bring down the number of bits requested from the underlying Random Bit Generator.
 There are no apparent drawbacks, such as requiring division using large operands required by the Simple Modular Method or requiring memory beyond the storage of the value itself.

-The number of additional bits does not grow with the size of the range.
-This is different from the Simple Discard Method where the additional number of bits grows linearly with the range.
-That means that the Optimized Simple Discard method is relatively more effective when the range is large such as in RSA-KEM.
+The number of additional bits does not grow with the size of the interval.
+This is different from the Simple Discard Method where the additional number of bits grows linearly with the interval.
+That means that the Optimized Simple Discard method is relatively more effective when the interval is large such as in RSA-KEM.

 The Optimized Simple Discard Method can therefore be used at any place where one of the other methods are used.
 However, it will have the most impact when dealing with a relatively slow random number generator.